-The easiest way to take any drug is by swallowing a tablet or medicine.
-But that isn't always possible, either because the drug you need can't be swallowed or because you have difficulty swallowing for some reason.
-When you are feeling sick, it can be very, very difficult to take tablets or medicines.
+The easiest way to take any drug is by swallowing a tablet or liquid medicine.
+But this isn't always possible, either because the drug you need can't be swallowed or because you have difficulty swallowing for some reason.
+When you are feeling sick, it can be very, very difficult to take medicines by mouth (orally).
 And there is the added problem that if you are sick after you've taken it, you don't always know whether you've brought it up or not.

 There are several different ways of getting any drug into your system.
-We have a page about how you have cancer drugs in the main treatment section of CancerHelp UK.
+We have a page about how you have cancer drugs in the main treatment section.
 The links in the list below take you to that page.

 - Tablets, capsules or liquid medicine